mrcook/retroio/amstrad/docs.md

     9 sectors per track numbered #09 to #09
     2 reserved tracks*

-NOTE: reserved tracks in the PDF may be wrong, it might only be 1 reserved track.
+NOTE: 'reserved tracks' in the PDF may be wrong, it might only be 1 reserved track.

-### Amstrad CF2-DD Format (PCW8256/8512 drive B format, PCW9512 drive A format)
+### Amstrad CF2-DD Format

+PCW8256/8512 drive B format, PCW9512 drive A format.

     Double-sided
     512-byte physical sector size